Citation, DOI & article data

-These are common in endemic regions.
-The pathogenesis is unclear since the parasite is not often found in heart tissue on autopsy, and an immunologic myocarditis has been suggested as the origin.
+Cardiac sequelae are common in endemic regions.
+The pathogenesis is unclear since the parasite is not often found in heart tissue on autopsy, and immunologic myocarditis has been suggested as the origin.

-Symptoms begin with an acute myocarditis, after which patients enter a latent phase.
+Symptoms begin with acute myocarditis, after which patients enter a latent phase.
 Approximately 20% of these patients experience gradual fibrous replacement of myofibrils and Purkinje fibers.
 Eventually, dilated cardiomyopathy ensues, with arrhythmias and heart block.
 Segmental wall motion abnormalities and apical aneurysm may occur.
-Heart transplantation has been performed for end stage disease 6.
+Heart transplantation has been performed for end-stage disease 6.

-10-15% of patients are affected with chronic infection, and manifestations include:
+10-15% of patients are affected by chronic infection, and manifestations include:

 - megaduodenum and small bowel dilatation